kmlawson/rethinking-the-world-in-east-asia-mo3354/assignments.md

 Things to include in the prospectus:

+* Don't forget to give your project a meaningful title suggestive of the argument you will make.
 - What is your provisional argument?
 - What are you contributing to the historiography on this?
 That is, how are you going beyond synthesising what is already out there?
 - What is some of the previous work on this you will engage with?
 Or key primary sources you will make use of?